notkannan/notkannan/README.md

-# Hi there, I'm Kannan Karthikeyan! 👋
+# What's good, I'm Kannan Karthikeyan! 👋

 I'm a **Full Stack AI Software Engineer** passionate about solving complex problems through innovative and efficient solutions.
 With a strong focus on web development, AI, and cutting-edge technologies.